2017 United States Senate special election in Alabama: Roy Moore sexual misconduct allegations

 On November 9, The Washington Post reported that four women had accused Roy Moore of engaging in sexual conduct with them when they were teenagers and he was an assistant district attorney in his thirties.
 One of the women was 14 years old at the time, below the legal age of consent.
 A few days later a fifth woman said that she had received unwanted attention from Moore when she was 15 years old, and that in December 1977 or January 1978, when she was 16, Moore sexually assaulted her.
 Moore denied the allegations.

 After this, certain Republican leaders and conservative organizations withdrew their endorsements of Moore or asked him to drop out of the campaign.
 These included Texas Senator Ted Cruz, U.S. Attorney General and former seat holder Jeff Sessions, Ivanka Trump, the National Republican Senatorial Committee, former Republican presidential nominees Mitt Romney and John McCain, Republican Senate Majority Leader Mitch McConnell, Ohio Governor John Kasich, Utah Senator Mike Lee, Montana Senator Steve Daines, and House Representatives Barbara Comstock, Carlos Curbelo, and Adam Kinzinger, as well as the Young Republican Federation of Alabama.
-The state’s senior Senator Richard Shelby also refused to endorse Moore.
+The state's senior Senator Richard Shelby also refused to endorse Moore.
 Other conservative websites and organizations such as National Review urged readers not to vote for Moore.
 Despite this, Moore continued to receive support from the state party and a week before the election, President Donald Trump strongly endorsed Moore.
 Following Trump's endorsement, the RNC reinstated their support for him, and Republican leaders said they would "let the people of Alabama decide" whether to elect Moore.

-At the time of the revelations, it was too close to the election for Moore's name to be removed from the ballot.
+At the time of the revelations, it was too close to the election for Moore's name to be removed from the ballot, as Alabama law forbids any change to names on the ballot within 76 days of any primary or general election.
 Republican officials proposed various ways to promote an alternate Republican candidate.
 One suggestion was to ask Governor Kay Ivey to delay the special election until 2018, but Ivey said she had no plans to change the election date.
 Some Republicans such as Senator Lisa Murkowski floated the prospect of a write-in campaign to elect Luther Strange, with Utah Senator Orrin Hatch actively endorsing a write-in campaign for Strange.
 However, Strange said it was "highly unlikely" that he would run a write-in campaign.
 Senate Majority Leader Mitch McConnell proposed Attorney General Jeff Sessions, who formerly held the Senate seat, as a write-in candidate.
-In late November, Retired Marine Col. Lee Busby launched a write-in campaign stating that he thought there is room for a centrist in the race.
+In late November, Retired Marine Col. Lee Busby launched a write-in campaign, stating that he thought there was room for a centrist in the race.